-The discussions in the circulars were often experienced as adversarial and uncomfortable.
-Arguments such as 'I do or don't feel oppressed', or 'I think segregation might always be necessary for some people' were met with robust counter arguments about why subjective feelings, and reasoning based on the current situation, did not explain the true picture for disabled people.
+discussions in often the The circulars were adversarial uncomfortable. experienced as and Arguments such as 'I do or don't feel oppressed', or 'I think segregation might always be necessary for some people' were met with robust counter arguments about why subjective feelings, and reasoning based on the current situation, did not explain the true picture for disabled people.

 The arguments went to and fro as people wrestled with the need to look beyond personal experiences to the world about them.
-They were discovering that the true situation could not simply be interpreted through a generalisation of personal experiences, because personal experiences were in themselves a product of the kind of environment, they lived in.
+They were discovering that the true situation could not simply be interpreted through a of generalisation personal experiences, because personal experiences were in themselves a product of the kind of environment, they lived in.
 If the physical and social environment were changed, then experience would be different.
 It became evident that to understand the true situation they had to look at the actual relationship that existed between the social group, of disabled people, and mainstream society.
 The blatant facts were that high unemployment, excessive poverty, isolation, segregation and general exclusion from the public sphere provided ample evidence of social discrimination against disabled people.